-As discussed in Note 2, we have elected to apply the fair value option for FLIAC's entire portfolio of fixed maturity and equity securities and its secured receivable.
+As discussed in Note 2, we have elected to apply the fair value option for FLIAC's entire portfolio of fixed maturity and equity securities, its secured receivable, and residential mortgage loans.
 The impact of the election has resulted in the following changes:

-- Elimination of the available-for-sale designation on all fixed maturity securities, resulting in a change in the recording of unrealized gains and losses through "changes in the fair value of investments" on the statement of operations rather than Accumulated other comprehensive income (AOCI) on the statement of financial position; - Elimination of the required allowance for current expected credit losses on financial assets for which we had previously adopted ASC 326 - Financial Instruments - Credit Losses, which are comprised of previously designated available-for-sale fixed maturity securities and our secured receivable; - Elimination of a significant portion of the required disclosures for available-for-sale securities.
+- Elimination of the "available-for-sale" designation on all fixed maturity securities, resulting in a change in the recording of unrealized gains and losses through "Investment gains (losses), net" in the consolidated statement of operations rather than in "Accumulated other comprehensive income" ("AOCI") as a component of equity in the consolidated statement of financial position; - Elimination of the required allowance for current expected credit losses on applicable financial assets under ASC 326 - Financial Instruments - Credit Losses, which include fixed maturity securities designated as "available-for-sale" and mortgage and other loans; and - Elimination of a significant portion of the required disclosures for available-for-sale securities.
 These disclosures primarily relate to the amortized cost and unrealized gains and losses on available-for-sale securities.
-Disclosures for the Predecessor Company periods are retained throughout this note.
+Disclosures for historical periods under the Predecessor Company are retained throughout this note.

-The accumulated unrealized gains and losses recorded in AOCI related to the available-for-sale securities were reset in conjunction with our election of pushdown accounting.
-Similarly, we eliminated the allowance for credit losses on our available-for-sale securities and secured receivable in conjunction with our application of pushdown accounting on April 1, 2022.
-As of June 30, 2022, there was no balance remaining in AOCI for unrealized gains and losses on our available-for-sale securities and no remaining allowance for credit losses.
+The accumulated unrealized gains and losses recorded in AOCI at March 31, 2022 related to the available-for-sale securities were reset in conjunction with our election of push-down accounting on April 1, 2022.
+Similarly, the allowance for credit losses at March 31, 2022 on our available-for-sale securities and secured receivable was eliminated in conjunction with our election of push-down accounting on April 1, 2022.
+As of September 30, 2022, there was no balance remaining in AOCI for unrealized gains and losses on our available-for-sale securities and no remaining allowance for credit losses.